Monadnock Music

 Carrie Cheron

-A champion of contemporary classical composition, Ms. Cheron recently joined New Gallery Concert Series for the world premiere of “weavery,” by composer Marti Epstein, written specifically for Ms. Cheron’s voice.
-She also recorded the song cycle Alice, by composer Thomas Oboe Lee; and recently performed Boston composer Christopher Montgomery’s song cycle Ascent; and Francine Trester’s song cycle The Azure World.
+A champion of contemporary classical composition, Ms. Cheron is a regular collaborator with Boston-based composer Francine Trester, performing three of her song cycles: The Azure World, A Walk in her Shoes, and Neshot Hayil.
+Carrie recently joined New Gallery Concert Series for the world premiere of weavery, by composer Marti Epstein, and she will return to New Gallery with Neshot Hayil in January of 2026.
+She also recorded the song cycle Alice, by composer Thomas Oboe Lee and performed the cycle Ascent, by late Boston composer Christopher Montgomery.

 Ms. Cheron is particularly proud to perform with Shelter Music Boston, which presents classical chamber music concerts of the highest artistic standards, in homeless shelters and other sheltering environments in and around the Boston area.
 She is also a founding and core member of Eudaimonia, a conductorless period orchestra that uses musical performance to support the social and humanitarian work of partner organizations.
 In 2017, Eudaimonia collaborated with the students of Longy School of Music to present a fully-staged production of Vivaldi’s Juditha triumphans, in which Ms. Cheron performed the title role.

 As a nationally recognized performing singer-songwriter, Ms. Cheron’s original compositions and singing have been celebrated by the John Lennon Songwriting Contest, Great Waters Folk Festival, Rocky Mountain Folks Fest, and the Connecticut Folk Festival Songwriting Contest.
-She has shared the stage with such acclaimed artists as Sweet Honey In The Rock, Anais Mitchell, The Barra MacNeils, Northern Lights, David Jacobs-Strain, and Edie Carey.
+She has shared the stage with such acclaimed artists as Sweet Honey In The Rock and Anais Mitchell.

-A dedicated educator, Carrie is an Associate Professor of Voice at Berklee College of Music, where she teaches healthy vocal technique of all genres.
-Please visit her online at www.carriecheron.com.
+A dedicated educator, Carrie is an Associate Professor of Voice at Berklee College of Music, where she teaches healthy vocal technique of all genres. www.carriecheron.com

 Sonya Chung